financelurker/binance-firefly-iii/README.md

 # binance-firefly-iii

-This collection of scripts lets you sync your Binance account to your FireFly-III account.
+This service lets you import your Binance movements to your FireFly-III account.
 Keep an overview of your traded crypto assets.

 This module runs stateless next to your Firefly-iii instance (as Docker container or standalone) and periodically processes new data from Binance.
 Just spin it up and watch your trades being imported right away.

 Disclaimer:
-This app needs access tokens for your Firefly-III instance and a valid API-Key for your Binance account.
-It is aboslutely okay to only give read-permissions to that Binance API-Key, as there will be no writing actions to Binance itself.
+This app needs access tokens for your Firefly-III instance, and a valid API-Key for your Binance account.
+It is absolutely okay to only give read-permissions to that Binance API-Key, as there will be no writing actions to Binance itself.

 ## Imported Movements from Binance to Firefly-III